 National Association of Social Workers

-This program is pending by the National Association of Social Workers for 4 continuing education contact hours.
+This program is Approved by the National Association of Social Workers (Approval # 886662054-5602) for 3 continuing education contact hours.

 This training includes continuing education units (CEUs) that are supported by an accredited universityand accepted by professional licensing boards.